 Unreachable stops can also occur when you input availability for a stop and you manually reorder or create an infeasible situation to reach that stop in its availability window.
 For example, if you input a stop that you need to be at until 11am and then need to be at another stop at 11:30am that is 60 miles away, then the situation is infeasible.

-A non-active stop is any unavailable or unreachable stops, detailed more above in route violations.
-A non-active stop is also any stop that has been checked into, meaning the stop is completed.
-These stops will not be incorporated into your route if you reoptimize it.
+A inactive stop is any unavailable or unreachable stops, detailed more above in route violations.
+An inactive stop is also any stop that has been checked into, meaning the stop is now complete.
+These stops will be excluded from your routes ordered stops after you re-optimize it.

 How can drop stops, first stops, and final stops constrain my route?